Story by Fredrick Mugira | Photos by Renato Granieri

 “Ramba’s journey from a life in captivity to her brave fight against illness reminds us that every individual life is a pillar of our biodiversity,” says Kari, further stressing that, “in conservation, we often talk about numbers and populations, but Ramba teaches us the power of individual resilience.”

 Diana Kanweri, a chimpanzee research assistant and wildlife camera operator whose work in Uganda’s Kibale Forest National Park is featured in the Netflix series Chimp Empire, emphasizes the deep human-ape connection.
 Operating in a landscape where over 1,500 chimpanzees live, Kanweri warns that human impact is the deciding factor for apes’ survival.
-She asserts that “humans must understand that apes are not different from us,” and urges that people “should be very thoughtful of the decisions they make because those decisions can erase or make apes thrive.”
+She asserts that “humans must understand that apes are not different from us,” and urges that humans “should be very thoughtful of the decisions they make because those decisions can erase or make apes thrive.”

 The Path Forward

-The team at Tacugama sadly accepts that Ramba has sustained what appears to be permanent neurological damage.
+The team at Tacugama Chimpanzee Sanctuary sadly accepts that Ramba has sustained what appears to be permanent neurological damage.
 She will likely always be paralysed, and she may not be able to return to her original group or live in a standard forested enclosure.

-However, Ramba has shown incredible resilience, adapting well and continuing to enjoy the basic joys of chimpanzee life.
+However, Ramba has shown resilience, adapting well and continuing to enjoy the basic joys of chimpanzee life.
 As she is still young, the team remains hopeful that with targeted physical therapy, she can improve significantly.